justiceo/spectest-website/content/docs/guides/reporting.md

 When using `--snapshot` the report file contains the same pass/fail status and latency numbers.
 This makes it possible to compare historical runs or feed the data into external dashboards.

+## Failure Detail

+Set `--test-output=errors` to include failed-test server logs and failure reasons directly in the console report, instead of just pass/fail.
+This is independent of `--verbose`, which controls the runner's own logging.

+## OpenAPI Coverage Reports

+When running against an OpenAPI document with `--openapi`, pass `--coverage-report` to print a per-operation contract coverage summary after the run — which operations were generated and passed, generated and failed, generated and skipped (with a reason), covered only by a hand-written test, or left uncovered entirely.
+Use `--coverage-report-file=<path>` to write it to a file instead of stdout.
+See [OpenAPI Testing](/docs/guides/openapi-testing/) for details.

 ## Continuous Integration

 Add Spectest to your pipeline by executing the CLI as part of your test job.
 Example using GitHub Actions: